libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

 This loads the assets into memory.
 See that the background image is loaded as a texture.
 Textures are the way that games keep images in video ram.
 It's actually not efficient to have different textures for each element in the game.
 It should be one big Texture for them all.
-Learn about TextureAtlas and TextureRegion in the wiki.
+Learn about [TexturePacker](/wiki/tools/texture-packer) in the wiki.
 For now, we'll keep these as separate textures because it's easier to explain this way.

 Similarly, we have Sound to handle the raindrop audio file in our project.
 Sounds are loaded completely into memory so they can be played quickly and repeatedly.
 Music, on the other hand, is too large to keep entirely in memory.
 It's streamed from the file in chunks.
-There is no precise rule about what should or should not be a sound versus a music, but consider any audio shorter than 10 seconds to be a sound.
+There is no precise rule about what should or should not be a sound versus a music, but you may consider any audio shorter than 10 seconds to be a sound.

 ```java
 @Override